Everything you need to know

 Yes, everywhere.

 Yes!
-You can use your TransferGo card for spending, withdrawing, or managing your money— with fair rates and no hidden fees.
+You can use your GoCard for spending, withdrawing, or managing your money—with fair rates and no hidden fees.